FREQUENTLY ASKED QUESTIONS:

 Can a Private Investigator obtain cellphone records?

-No. It is actually illegal for a Private Investigator to attempt to obtain an individual’s cellphone records in Canada.
-Those who can obtain these records must fall under law enforcement, and have already obtained a warrant or subpoena from a court.
+Yes.
+Only with the owner’s consent.
+However, it is generally illegal for a Private Investigator to obtain an individual’s cellphone records in Canada without the property owner’s consent.
+Those who can obtain these records without consent, must fall under law enforcement and have already obtained a warrant or subpoena from a court.
 All Private Investigators must comply with the privacy laws within their respective province.
 As such, Private Investigators can utilize other legal means to obtain other relevant information which would pertain to an investigation.

 Can a Private Investigator track my partner’s cellphone?